What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 Operational qualification is a documented testing process to make sure that the equipment and systems operate as defined in the design stage and are within the operating ranges listed by the manufacturer.

-This is the next step and confirms that the equipment runs the way it’s supposed to run.
+This is the next step and confirms that the equipment operates as intended.

 - Temperature Control Systems